 •Must meet your tour guide at a specific time after the hike (you may feel rushed to finish the hike)

 |Options 3 & 4 (second hiking entrances)

 |•Greater chance of clear skies

 •Machu Picchu tour before the hike (no rush to finish the hike)

-•Hikers from the first slot descend while second slot hikers ascend
+•Hikers from the first slot descend while later shift hikers ascend

-Option 3 is recommended for travelers who want excellent views of Machu Picchu and are not bothered by crowds.
-During this shift, there is a greater chance that the morning mist will have subsided.
-Also, with the later entrance, the Machu Picchu tour is before the hike.
+Options 3 & 4 are recommended for travelers who want excellent views of Machu Picchu and are not bothered by crowds.
+During these shifts, there is a greater chance that the morning mist will have subsided.
+Also, with the later entrances, the Machu Picchu tour is before the hike.
 Therefore, you will not be rushed to finish your hike to meet your guide at the tour’s designated start time.
 Instead, you will have more time to enjoy the stunning views from above.

-*Inca Trail trekkers (2-day and 4-day) must choose option 3 if they would like to take the group Machu Picchu tour included with their trek.
+*Inca Trail trekkers (2-day and 4-day) must choose options 3 or 4 if they would like to take the group Machu Picchu tour included with their trek.